mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 # IANA Considerations

-## Registration of QUIC tunnel Identification String

-This document creates a new registration for the identification of the QUIC tunnel protocol in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{RFC7301}}.

-The "qt" string identifies the QUIC tunnel protocol.

-   Protocol: QUIC tunnel

-   Identification Sequence: 0x71 0x74 ("qt")

-   Specification: This document

 ## QUIC tunnel stream TLVs

 IANA is requested to create a new "QUIC tunnel stream Parameters" registry.